pcrumm/phpbb.json/docs/modules/forum.md

 * total_replies

 ## list
-List topics in a forum, sorted chronologically.
+List topics in a forum, sorted chronologically (newest first).

 ### Data
 * forum_id - (integer) The numeric ID of the forum